jayesh3103/NutriVista/README.md

 ---

+## 🌐 Live Website
+The platform is live!
+Visit us at [NutriVista](https://nutrivista-frontend.onrender.com) to explore our health-conscious dining options and experience the AI-powered meal customization! 🍽️🚀

+---

 ## 🤝 Contributing
 We welcome contributions from the community!
 Please fork the repository and submit a pull request with enhancements or fixes. ✨👩‍💻👨‍💻